Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `management-nodes-rollout` stage.
 Refer to that table and any corresponding product documents before continuing to the next step.

-1. Invoke `iuf run` with `-r` to execute the [`management-nodes-rollout`](../stages/management_nodes_rollout.md) stage on the canary node.
+1. (`ncn-m001#`) Execute the `management-nodes-rollout` stage with a single    NCN worker node.
 This will rebuild the canary node with the new CFS configuration and image built in previous steps of the workflow.

-    (`ncn-m001#`) Execute the `management-nodes-rollout` stage with a single NCN worker node.
 The worker canary node can be any worker node and does not have to be `ncn-w001`.

     ```bash
     WORKER_CANARY=ncn-w001